+The acceptance testing activities are referred to the process of testing the system against the software (and user) requirements.
+The input to these tests is the successfully integrated SW.
 The tests will be designed to verify each functional requirement and each performance requirement to the system.
 A set of tests will be dedicated to the system interface testing, using the ICDs as the baseline of the acceptance.
 For these purposes, simulators of the interfaces of the DPU/ICU OBS with the spacecraft and the other instruments' subsystems will be developed and used during instrument integration.
 These simulators will be part of the DPU/ICU OBS maintenance facility, as well as all the analysing tools developed by IFSI and necessary to put in a readable form the data flows to be controlled and to examine the function and performance of the OBS.